canfie1d/ryancanfield.me_early-2016/README.md

 1. Update `application/index.html` to replace `@todo` with proper values

 ### Running Tests
+1. Run jest tests with `npm test`
-1. Run all tests with gulp at `localhost:9002` with `gulp test`
+1. Run react tests with gulp at `localhost:9002` with `gulp test`
     - Run a specific test with `gulp test --path './tests/path/to/test.js'`
-1. Run all tests with Karma in Chrome and Firefox with `npm test`
+1. Run all tests with Karma in Chrome and Firefox with `npm test-react`
 1. Run all tests with Karma in PhantomJS with `./node_modules/karma/bin/karma start --single-run --browsers PhantomJS`
 1. To include a test require it in `tests/index.js`